muratk3n/thirdwave/en/tweets/2020/week28b.md

 In Europe gasoline is 3.51 dollar/kg, let's say H2 is sold at 4
 dollar/kg by mass producers.
-As a conservative estimate, I give 50% efficiency to the entire whole process.
+As a conservative estimate, I give 50% efficiency to the entire process.

 ```python
 eff = 0.50